nickolasjadams/scraper/README.md

 py2app was used to create a stand-alone app for Mac.

-To use the app you can clone this repository and double click the Scraper app in /dist.
+To use the app you can download the Scraper.zip

-Copy the app to your Applications folder to keep it in your Launchpad.
+Then drag the app to your Applications folder to add it in your Launchpad.

 For developers that want to work with it.